prats-02/Automatic-Number-plate-Recognition/README.md

 # Automatic-Number-Plate-Recognition
-A python program to detect number plate of the vehicles using OpenCV and easyOCR
+This project develops an algorithm for automatic number plate recognition (ANPR) for vehicles using pyhton and easy OCR